xiaohunying/notes/pages/aws-storage.md

 - **EBS Snapshot**: An EBS snapshot is a point-in-time copy of your EBS volume, which is lazily copied to Amazon S3.
 EBS snapshots are incremental copies of data.
 This means that only unique blocks of EBS volume data that have changed since the last EBS snapshot are stored in the next EBS snapshot.
 - EBS offers **encryption at rest and in transit**.
-Encryption is managed by the EBS service it self.
+Encryption is managed by the EBS service itself.
 It can be enabled with a checkbox.
 The encryption is only available in selective instances.
 - **SSD (Solid State Drive) backed storage** (EBS volume type): It is suited for work with smaller blocks, databases using transactional workloads.
 It is often used for boot volumes on EC2 instances.